Apple tops customer experience, satisfaction surveys

 Beyond Philosophy spokesperson Scott Merritt told Macworld that “Apple is clearly an innovative brand, which is why it is so globally recognized.
 The stores seem to have a ‘magic touch’ to them too.
 It’s cool for customers to own an Apple product […] and it’s also the way Apple executes the coolness which separates them from other stores.”

-Apple has also topped the American Consumer Satisfaction Index (ACSI)’s 2011 ranking of personal computer makers, based on a survey of 70,000 consumers.
+also topped the American Consumer Satisfaction Index (ACSI)’s 2011 ranking of personal computer makers, based on a survey of 70,000 consumers.
 According to ACSI, this is largely due to the prevalence of the iPad, as demand for traditional PCs has declined in the face of tablets’ increasing popularity.
 This is Apple’s eighth year at the top of the ACSI’s ranking of PC manufacturers.